The Hautacam cycling climb

 We have lots of other information about visiting the Pyrenees for a cycling holiday to help you plan and discover what is on offer.

 - Destination guides – head over to our destination guide pages to research specific locations including accommodation options, how to get there, and more.

 - Cycling routes – we have over 40 different cycling routes in the Pyrenees for you to look at.
 There are plenty of options also for those who are not as keen on the famous cols

 - Saint Girons to Foix voie verte – 40km of car-free cycling through the foothills of the Pyrenees

 More information about visiting France

 Be sure to check out other sections of our website to help you plan your cycling holiday to France.
-We have put together lots of information to help you plan your trip all on the one website.
+We have put together lots of information to help you plan your trip all on one website.
 From practical information such as using your mobile phone, visa requirements, and getting money out to destination guides including the French Alps, Nice, Provence, and Bordeaux.